 Most international flights land at Athens–after all it is a crime against humanity to come to Greece and not visit the Acropolis.
 But there are many flights during the summer season to Crete (Iraklion), Mykonos, Santorini, Rhodes, Corfu and the like.
-All have ferry service to other islands but local flights are only between Athens.
+All have ferry service to other islands.
+The more affluent can now arrange custom inter-island flights.

-By the way, there are no reasonably priced hotels at the Athens airport, but it doesn’t matter because there are dedicated express busses to Athens, Piraeus and Rafina– As well as a suburban railway and a Metro line.
-So either stay in downtown Athens or away from the port in Piraeus.
+By the way, there are no reasonably priced hotels at the Athens airport, but it doesn’t matter because there are dedicated metro train lines and express busses to Athens and Piraeus and buses to Rafina.
+So either stay in downtown Athens or away from the port in Piraeus or enjoy the small town atmosphere of Rafina.
 The Athens Metro is superb with very interesting stations, many showing antiquities excavated during their construction.
 Most people find two half days in Athens sufficient to see the highlights of this big city which is not pedestrian friendly.
 It is best to get out and away to other places in Greece.
 More on Athens

 “Greece is the only nation to have lost its marbles and wants everyone around the world to know about it.”